Nutraceuticals: Are They For Real?

 3) Recent studies have shown that our lifestyle can influence the rate of telomere shortening.

-4) Recent studies have also shown that optimal intake of certain nutrients can influence the rate of telomere shortening.
+4) Recent studies have also shown that optimal intake of certain nutrients, such as high-quality dietary fiber can influence the rate of telomere shortening.

 5) There is a lot that we do not know about telomere length.

 6) In either case, anything we can do to reduce the rate of telomere shortening is probably a good thing.”

 I hope you find the information helpful.
 It is not intended as advice but may help you as you make your own decisions.
 As always, you can reach us at 305-356-7402.